-Thwarting these pests, which feed on and destroy nearly everything in a landscape, is vital to maintaining a healthy garden and will save money on replanting.
+Stopping these pests, which feed on and destroy nearly everything in a landscape, is vital to maintaining a healthy garden and protecting your investment.

 Dr. Klein says the "conventional wisdom" about Japanese beetle traps is comprised of misconceptions, and he offers three “myth busters” to help gardeners win the battle against beetles:

 Myth #1: Traps lure Japanese beetles from miles around.

 Wrong!
 The facts: Most attractants lure beetles from no more than 200 yards, says Dr. Klein.
 Japanese beetles, however, are strong fliers and travel several miles, touching down at random intervals to see what's available to eat.
 If a yard looks attractive, they will come in for a meal– unless a trap is set to intercept them.
 Japanese beetle traps only lure beetles that are already near the yard.
 One type of setting where traps could be an issue is around a golf course or large turf area, Dr. Klein says -- but not in the average yard.

 Myth #2: Traps make the problem worse by luring more beetles than they catch.

 Wrong!
 The facts: This is the biggest misconception in Japanese beetle history.
 The problem occurs when Japanese beetle traps are placed incorrectly.
 If placed next to a rose bush, Japanese beetles will be attracted to that area, and may land on the roses rather than in the trap.

 Myth #3: Pesticides are safe to use on Japanese beetles.